 Head of the RSDP Department | 1 |

-The low capacity of the Asylum Office is also reflected in the fact that the Asylum Office rarely undertakes evidentiary activities proprio motu (expert opinions, witness statements, etc,); this is mainly done by legal representatives.
-Thus, it is reasonable to repeat the assessment that the current capacities are unsustainable, especially after the influx of Ukrainian refugees who applied for temporary protection.
+The low capacity of the Asylum Office is also reflected in the fact that the Asylum Office rarely undertakes evidentiary activities proprio motu (expert opinions, witness statements, etc,).
+This is mainly done by legal representatives who have a proactive approach.
+For that reason, applicants without specialized legal representatives are deprived of the possibility to have their claims examined through multi-disciplinary approach if necessary.[2]
+Thus, according to the observations of the author of the report, it is reasonable to repeat the assessment that the current capacities are unsustainable, especially after the influx of Ukrainian refugees who applied for temporary protection.
+Also, the question that remains open if there is a budget within the MoI to cover the costs of expert opinions.

-Thus, if Serbia were to be considered a safe third country to send asylum seekers to for them to receive international protection there, if just a few hundreds of persons in need of international protection were to be returned on a yearly basis based on guarantees that they would be allowed to lodge asylum application, the Asylum Office would collapse due to lack of capacity, even with the 2023/2024 increase in case workers (from 17 in 2022 to 26 as of early 2024, as mentioned above).
+Thus, if Serbia were to be considered a safe third country to send asylum seekers for them to receive international protection, according to the assessment of the author of the report, if just a few hundreds of persons in need of international protection were to be returned on a yearly basis based on guarantees that they would be allowed to lodge an asylum application, the Asylum Office would collapse due to lack of capacity, even with the 2023/2024 increase in case workers (from 9 to 12).

-Another concerning element is the frequent turnover and unrest within the Asylum Office, which has experienced many changes in high-level staff and directors.
+Another concerning element is the frequent turnover within the Asylum Office, which has experienced many changes in high-level staff and directors.
 In September 2020, the Head of the Asylum Office was transferred to another position, and a new Head, without any prior experience, was appointed.
 Moreover, the Deputy Head of the Asylum Office was transferred to another Department of the MoI.
 In December 2020, the newly appointed Head of the Asylum Office was transferred again, leaving the Country-of-Origin Information Officer as acting Head and acting Deputy Head of the Asylum Office.
-At the beginning of 2021, the former Head of the Asylum Office (removed in September 2020) was reinstated, a positive development given the person’s experience in the asylum field and her status was confirmed in December 2022.
-However, at the beginning of 2023, she was replaced again, with a person with lengthy experience in the Border Police Administration and who served on several occasion as Asylum Commission member.
-However, this person will retire by the end of 2024 and a new Head of the Asylum Office will be appointed again by the end of 2024.
+At the beginning of 2021, the former Head of the Asylum Office (removed in September 2020) was reinstated, which was a positive development given the person’s experience in the asylum field, and her status was confirmed in December 2022.
+However, at the beginning of 2023, she was replaced again, with a person with significant experience in the Border Police Administration and who served on several occasion as a member of the Asylum Commission.
+However, this person retired at the end of 2024 and a new Head of the Asylum Office was appointed.
 These kind of changes undoubtably contribute to poor efficiency of the first instance authority.

-In contrast to its assessment in the 2022 Progress Report, in 2023 the European Commission provided more realistic picture of the capacities of the Asylum Office,[4] stating that “it needs to increase its capacity for actual handling of asylum applications”.[5]
-It also stated that quality of asylum decisions needs to be further improved through sustainable quality assurance mechanisms and harmonisation of the decision-making process.[6]
-These findings remain valid as of June 2024.
+In contrast to its assessment in the 2022 Progress Report, in 2023 the European Commission provided more realistic picture of the capacities of the Asylum Office,[3] stating that ‘it needs to increase its capacity for actual handling of asylum applications’.[4]
+It also stated that quality of asylum decisions needs to be further improved through sustainable quality assurance mechanisms and harmonisation of the decision-making process.[5]
+These findings remain valid and basically unchanged until October 2024 and the latest Progress Report of the Commission.[6]

-Thus, it is important to reiterate that a significant increase in operational asylum officers is necessary to at least 20 officers to cope in an appropriate and timely manner with the current numbers of applicants.
+Thus, it is important to reiterate that a significant increase in operational asylum officers is necessary to up to at least 20 officers to cope in an appropriate and timely manner with the current numbers of applicants and additional tasks.
+This would reduce the length of the first instance procedure and potentially reduce the absconding rate which remains high.
 However, a quantitative increase in staff does not improve access to and quality of procedures without proper training and capacity building, which takes time.
 For that reason, if the capacities of the Asylum Office are to be increased in the near future, it will take several years to train newly-hired asylum officers to deal with several hundred asylum applications per year.
 To deal with several thousand asylum applications per year would require a complete shift of State policy towards the asylum issue which has never been the case until now, an assessment further corroborated by the fact that the first instance asylum procedure could not currently be conducted without the assistance of international Organisations and civil society.

 Asylum Commission – second Instance